Emreerdog/mbase_nlquery/README.md

 ## Contact

-If you have any question, idea, want information or, if you want to be active in MBASE NLQuery project, send us an email at erdog@mbasesoftware.com
+If you have any question, idea, want information or support, send us an email at erdog@mbasesoftware.com